laszewsk/mlcommons/benchmarks/cloudmask/README.md

 ### Running the code on Summit

-Summit is located at ORNL.
-For running CloudMask we need to write a job-file, for example "cloudMask.job" and submit it by using the: bsubmit cloudmask.job command.
+The Summit machine at ORNL operates in a batch-mode.
+For each task we need to write a job-file, for example "cloudMask.job" and submit it by using the: "bsubmit cloudmask.job" command.
 In the jobfile the "ProjectCode" should be replaced with a valid code which is accepted by the system.
+The nodes and GPUs are allocated by the -n and -g flags of the jsrun command.
+For example -g1 allocates 1 GPU and -n 1 node.
+It is importangt to notice that the number of GPUs and nodes in the "cloudMaskConfig.yaml" file must match the flags in the jsrun command.
+For example if we requested 24 GPUs in the jsrun we use -n4 -g6 i.e. 4 nodes and 6 GPUs per node.

 ```bash
 #!/bin/bash